 How does it work?

-Submit information about your book idea, through our online form.
+Submit information about your screen idea, through our online form.
 Click on the Apply link at the top right of the page.

-Our jury will evaluate all the entries we receive and shortlist 25 finalists.
-The finalists get a chance to pitch their book idea to a jury, get feedback and make connections for potential publishing opportunities.
-The LitMart finals pitch event will be held at the Bangalore Literature Festival on 3-4 Dec 2022.
+Our jury will evaluate all the entries we receive and shortlist 5 finalists.
+The finalists get a chance to pitch their screen idea to a jury, get feedback and make connections for potential screenplay opportunities.
+The ScreenLit finals pitch event will be held at the Bangalore Literature Festival on 2-3 December 2023

 What to submit?

 A plot summary in 2-3 pages.
 While your eventual story could be in Hindi or other Indian languages, we ask that the plot summary that you submit be in English for the benefit of the wider jury.

 Submissions will be accepted only via the online submission form.
 The jury will select 15 finalists and an additional 5 wait-listed entries.
 Finalists will be required to confirm their ability to attend the ScreenLit finals pitch event on at the Bangalore Literature Festival.